-Claim: President Obama has directed the issuance of a U.S. postage stamp commemorating Islamic holidays.
+Claim: President Obama has directed the issuance of a Christmas postage stamp commemorating two Islamic holidays.

-Can anyone be supprised that A Muslim Communist OBAM would direct the Post Office to do this???
+Can anyone be supprised that A Muslim Communist OBAMA would direct the Post Office to do this???

 Remember Obama has referred to MY Muslim Religion several times, maybe a Freudian slip, huh???